-A covering letter must accompany the new submission and should include the name, address, fax and telephone numbers, and email address of the corresponding author.
+A covering letter must accompany the new submission and should include the name, address, telephone number, and email address of the corresponding author.
 The letter should also contain a statement justifying why the work should be considered for publication in the journal, and that the manuscript has not been published or simultaneously submitted for publication elsewhere.
 Suggestions of possible referees are welcome.

 If you encounter any difficulties, or you have any queries, please contact: